-Throughout the last 15 months of highly focused discussion and exchange of views, the MAG and its supporting TWGs have enjoyed lively debates.
-At the heart, were always the concerns for Alaska's prosperity and quality of life, mitigating the contributing causes of climate change that could disrupt those values, ensuring efficient energy for healthy communities, providing jobs for the economic security of the state, and conserving its natural resources for this and future generations.
-The understanding and relationships that have grown in this process will serve Alaska well as its citizen's move forward, in a continuing spirit of collaboration, to create Alaska's future.
+Throughout the last 15 months of highly focused discussion and exchange of views, the MAG and its supporting TWGs have participated in lively debates.
+At their heart were always concerns for Alaska's prosperity and quality of life, a reasonable and effective response to climate changes, ensuring efficient and sufficient energy for healthy communities, providing jobs for the economic security of the state, and conserving its natural resources for this and future generations.
+The understanding and relationships that have grown in this process will serve Alaska well as its citizens move forward, in a continuing spirit of collaboration, to create Alaska's future.